lambdaclass/mlir-workshop/docs/src/workshop_p8.md

 You also need to allocate space for the arguments, and store the value there.
 You can get the value from the block arguments.

+Remember that in this language functions always return a i64 value.

 Some useful types you will need: `Type`, `IntegerAttribute`, `IntegerType`, `FunctionType`, `TypeAttribute`, `StringAttribute`.

 ```rust